The Best In PC Gaming Hardware

 One thing that Logitech are good at is producing good driver software, and the G500 is no exception.
 The only downside is that there is no installation CD with the mouse so you have to visit the website to download the latest version of the Setpoint driver software (just over 20Mb) but this is no great hardship.

-The final feature of Setpoint is that it allows you to setup five different profiles and assign them to the mouse’s memory.
+The final feature of Setpoint is that it allows you to set up five different profiles and assign them to the mouse’s memory.
 You can then pick a button to switch between the profiles, or you can save the profile on the hard drive and have it load automatically when you start a particular game.

 What’s the Logitech G500 Like In Use?

-If you’re a left-handed gamer then you probably won’t want the G500 as it’s an ergonomic design aimed at right-handers.
+If you’re a left-handed gamer then you probably won’t want the G500 as it’s an ergonomic design for right-handers.
 Fortunately I’m right-handed and I have to say I found the G500 incredibly pleasing to hold, fitting into the palm of my hand perfectly.
 From that you can probably guess that I prefer a palm grip, rather than claw grip, and if you are a claw gripper then the G500 probably isn’t for you.

 I don’t like the hard plastic that runs along the sides, preferring the soft rubber that you find on many other mice, but other than that the G500 feels great.